gvogler/FlyHearts-tdtK-Rscripts/README.md

 ## Installation

+Download the repository, extract the files and run the 'tdtk_Full_Analysis_script'.

 ### System Requirements
 This script collection was tested on Ubuntu Linux (v18), Windows 10 and macOS 10.14.
 It requires successful installation of the following software: